 In developing nations, losing a husband can be a guarantee of lifetime poverty.
-Christian widows in rural areas of India find themselves laboring ten to twelve hours a day in fields owned by others just to earn a meager income—and only during seedtime and harvest.
+Christian widows in rural areas of India find themselves laboring 10 to 12 hours a day in fields owned by others just to earn a meager income—and only during seedtime and harvest.
 Younger Christian widows with children at home find life even more difficult.

-Some of the widows supported by Heaven's Family have been cast out of their communities or families because of their decision to follow Christ.
-Their own grown children ignore them.
-Fellow Christians in their churches share what little they have, but it is difficult for impoverished people to help other impoverished people.
-They are among the poorest in the world, living in huts with mud walls and floors and thatched roofs.
-These Christian widows have no one to support them but us.
+Many of the widows we support have been cast out of their communities and families because of their decision to follow Christ.
+Their own grown children even ignore them.
+Fellow Christians in their churches and villages share what little they have, but it’s difficult for impoverished people to help impoverished people.
+These women are among the poorest of the poor in the world.
+Many live in huts with mud walls, dirt floors and thatched roofs, and may need to sacrifice food for themselves so that their children can eat.
+These Christian widows have no one to help them; they need our help.